backupbrew/switchbrew/Audio services.md

 Returns the upper limit of the rendering time in percent. (u32)

-# audout:a, audin:a, audrec:a and audren:a
+# audout:a, audin:a, audrec:a, audren:a

 This is "nn::audio::detail::IAudioOutManagerForApplet",
 "nn::audio::detail::IAudioInManagerForApplet",